 • Entrant grants FLIC permission to screen the entry at the FLIC festival, and agrees to hold harmless FLIC, its sponsors, entities, venues, committee members, volunteers, attorneys and advisers from any and all claims, damages, costs, losses, liabilities or attorneys’ fees that may be held against any of them in association with the film entry or the festival’s use.

-• If selected, feature length films are not to exceed 10GB file size.
-There are many compression codecs that permit quality film presentation in limited file size.
-Visit vimeo.com for compression suggestions and guidelines.
+• If selected, feature length MP4 films are not to exceed 10GB file size and must be received by FLIC within 7 days of official selection notification.
+(See alternative format DCP note below.)
+There are many MP4 compression codecs that permit quality film presentation in limited file size.
+Visit Vimeo.com for compression suggestions and guidelines.
 Submissions may be sent via web in HD formats, or via mail on a thumb drive.
 (Downloads from Vimeo are common and films are also sent via WeTranfer.com, ftp, etc.).
-All video files are due by December 1st.
+All video files are due by January 1st.

 • DVD and Bluray submissions are NOT accepted or screened.
 No exceptions.